tuhdo/os01/README.md

 - `Content`: indicates problems with the content.

 Even better, you can make a pull request with the provided book source.
-The main content of the book is in the file "Operating System: From 0 to 1.lyx".
+The main content of the book is in the file "Operating Systems: From 0 to 1.lyx".
 You can edit the .txt file, then I will integrate the changes manually.
 It is a workaround for now since Lyx can cause a huge diff which makes it impossible to review changes.